foxsuke/foxsuke/README.md

 im usually super friendly but be warned i do get heavy mood swings and might get annoyed easily. but you can always int because i dont care what u do with my pixelated pony!!! im usually using a skin of [crush](https://files.catbox.moe/j7hc3o.png)  or [eyefestation](https://files.catbox.moe/nb6nod.png)

+please dont colorpick my ponies or copy them entirely! inspo is sometimes okay but you just need to ask! i get very sad whenever someone color picks me as it takes a lot of time for me to do the smallest bit of my ponies!